Sotera Health Company (SHC): Skating on Thin Ice? We Know the Answer

 KeyBanc Capital Markets gave a rating of “Overweight” to SHC, setting the target price at $31 in the report published on December 15th of the previous year.

-Volatility was left at 4.83%, however, over the last 30 days, the volatility rate increased by 4.25%, as shares surge +1.69% for the moving average over the last 20 days.
+Volatility was left at 4.87%, however, over the last 30 days, the volatility rate increased by 4.69%, as shares sank -1.94% for the moving average over the last 20 days.

 Stock Fundamentals for SHC